Civil Peace Service: Conflict transformation and peacebuilding in Mindanao

 Lead executing agency: Civil Peace Service Group

-The people in north-western and central Mindanao address controversial issues relating to the Bangsamoro peace process at dialogue forums and information events.
-They recognise the causes and effects of conflict, are informed of progress and challenges in the peacebuilding process and are acquainted with possible non-violent solutions to emerging conflicts.
+The people in north-western and central Mindanao address controversial issues in the context of the Bangsamoro peace process in dialogue forums and at information events.
+They are aware of the causes and impacts of conflicts, are informed about progress made and challenges encountered in the peace process, and are familiar with possible non-violent solutions to newly erupting conflicts.

 Civil society and governmental institutions and organisations (especially in the planned Bangsamoro region and surrounding areas) help to advance the process of transitioning to the Bangsamoro Autonomous Region in a proactive and conflict-sensitive manner.

 The Civil Peace Service (CPS) experts advise the partners in Mindanao and support them in planning and implementing peacebuilding projects.
 They work together with the governmental and civil society partners to strengthen the communities’ abilities to promote peace, establish dialogue and improve legal certainty.
 To achieve this they cooperate with the Forum Civil Peace Service (forumZFD) in the context of a joint CPS strategy.

 The CPS also cooperates with the Conflict-Sensitive Resource and Asset Management (COSERAM) programme, which GIZ is implementing on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ).

 Joint meetings, both with forumZFD and within GIZ, reinforce the substantive and strategic interplay between the approaches and their results.